Causal Inference under Interference through Designed Markets: Abstract

 \section{Abstract}

-Equilibrium effects make it challenging to evaluate the impact of an individual-level treatment on outcomes in a single market, even with data from a randomized trial.
-In some markets, however, a centralized mechanism allocates goods and imposes useful structure on spillovers.
-For a class of strategy-proof “cutoff” mechanisms, we propose an estimator for global treatment effects using individual-level data from one market, where treatment assignment is unconfounded.
-Algorithmically, we re-run a weighted and perturbed version of the mechanism.
-Under a continuum market approximation, the estimator is asymptotically normal and semi-parametrically efficient.
-We extend this approach to learn spillover-aware treatment rules with vanishing asymptotic regret.
-Empirically, adjusting for equilibrium effects notably diminishes the estimated effect of information on inequality in the Chilean school system.
+In auction and matching markets, estimating the welfare effects of demand-side treatments is challenging because of spillovers through the mechanism.
+We develop a quasi-experimental approach that avoids parametric assumptions typically imposed by structural methods.
+For a class of strategy-proof “cutoff” mechanisms, we propose an estimator that runs a weighted and perturbed version of the mechanism on data from a single market.
+The estimator is semi-parametrically efficient, asymptotically normal, and robust to a wide class of demand-side specifications.
+We propose spillover-aware targeting rules with vanishing asymptotic regret.
+Empirically, spillovers diminish the effect of information on inequality in Chilean schools.